History of the Medic One Foundation

-In 1969, Dr. Leonard Cobb and Seattle Fire Chief Gordon Vickery initiated a program to test two questions.
-Is it possible to save the lives of critically ill patients outside of a hospital?
+In 1969, Dr. Leonard Cobb and Seattle Fire Chief Gordon Vickery initiated a groundbreaking program to answer two critical questions: Is it possible to save the lives of critically ill patients outside of a hospital?
 And, can we train non-physicians to provide advanced care under the remote direction of a physician?
-Within two years, they showed that the answer to both questions was “yes,” and Medic One became a permanent community service.
+Within two years, they demonstrated that the answer to both questions was a resounding “yes,” leading to the establishment of Medic One as a permanent community service.

-Since the first run on March 7, 1970, Medic One services have expanded from one vehicle in Seattle to a region-wide network of pre-hospital medical treatment and paramedic training; from a local effort to treat cardiac patients to a national and international influence on how to provide effective field service to victims of catastrophic health and trauma events.
+The first Medic One run took place on March 7, 1970, with a single vehicle operating in Seattle.
+Since then, Medic One services have expanded dramatically, evolving into a region-wide network that provides pre-hospital medical treatment and paramedic training.
+What began as a local effort to treat cardiac patients has grown into a model of emergency medical care that has influenced national and international practices for managing catastrophic health and trauma events in the field.

-By 1975, Dr. Michael Copass had taken on the new role of Director of the Medic One Paramedic Training Program.
-Under his leadership, the program expanded beyond cardiac care to include trauma, obstetrics, pediatric care and more.
-Together Drs.
-Cobb and Copass, with assistance from other physicians and EMS leaders, created a top-tier, lifesaving service.
+By 1975, Dr. Michael Copass had assumed the role of Director of the Medic One Paramedic Training Program, bringing a new level of expertise and leadership.
+Under his direction, the program expanded beyond its initial focus on cardiac care to include comprehensive training in trauma, obstetrics, pediatric care, and more.
+Together, Drs.
+Cobb and Copass, along with a dedicated team of physicians and EMS leaders, built Medic One into a top-tier, lifesaving service.

 Medic One is an International Model